 Introduction to R and Reproducible Research

-This course has a focus on reproducible research, which means making sure that all of steps in analysing your data are recorded and could be run again automatically: by you, if you discover an error in your data file or a step in your data processing; by a colleague, to do a similar analysis on their own data; or by someone else to verify your results.
+This workshop has a focus on reproducible research, which means making sure that all of steps in analysing your data are recorded and could be run again automatically: by you, if you discover an error in your data file or a step in your data processing; by a colleague, to do a similar analysis on their own data; or by someone else to verify your results.
 The course covers the following topics:

 - the basics of R and RStudio;